eugeneandrienko/dotfiles/README.md

 ### About this repository

 This repository contains different configuration files, which I have been writing since 2005.

 ### Dependencies

 * abook
 * aspell
+* bash-completion
 * ctags
 * emacs
 * fetchmail